 As I mentioned before, I would like to reduce my REIT/Biz Trust allocation in my portfolio to around 40-45% in the long run as my portfolio is heavily skewed towards these asset class since GFC where I took advantage to enjoy the double-digit dividend yield from these REITs/ Biz Trust.
 But under the circumstance of increasing interest rate environment, I keep trying to reduce my exposure in these sectors.

 % of REITs/ Biz Trust in my Portfolio :

 2013 (92 %)2014 (88% )2015 (77.7% ) , 2016 (69%) , 2017 (60% ) , 2018 – June ( 48.6%)

 Total stocks = 45 (increase by 1 since last update)

-I have decided to increase my holding in Lippo Mall after recent price dropped due to new tax issues and it has overtaken OCBC in fifth position.
-Not much changes for the rest.
+I have decided to increase my holding in Lippo Mall after the recent price dropped due to new tax issues and it has overtaken OCBC in the fifth position.
+Not many changes for the rest.